ujwal-walde/Music-Store-Analysis/README.md

 # SQL-Portfolio
-This is a SQL project for digital music store analysis Here I have used aggregations, filtering, joins etc.
+This is a SQL project for digital music store analysis.
-It shows my skills in Data Analysis through SQL
+Here I have used aggregations, filtering, joins etc.
+It shows how I make the use of SQL for data analysis.